 We found that a radioelectric field of 2.4 GHz, the same frequency used in wireless fidelity technologies, can be conveyed in vitro to stem and somatic cells via an ad hoc designed radio electric asymmetric conveyer (REAC)[111].
 Thanks to its probe, tissue or cell exposure to REAC induce local microcurrents that are attracted and conveyed back to the treated targets without depth limit[111].
 The sum of these microcurrents elicited in the patient’s tissue target in vivo, or in isolated cells in vitro, are concentrated by the asymmetric conveyer-probe of the device, optimizing tissue or cellular bioelectrical activity[111].
 This innovative approach proved effective in the modulation of stem cell biology at multiple intertwined layers, including the transcription of stemness genes, the expression of tissue-restricted genes and proteins, and the commitment or terminal differentiation along different lineages.
 In mouse ES cells[111], as well as hADSCs, REAC exposure optimized the expression of pluripotency and multipotency, respectively, and primed a consistent increase in the yield of stem cells committed along myocardial, skeletal muscle, and neuronal fates[111,112].
 Interestingly, following REAC exposure, even human skin fibroblasts could be committed to the same lineages[113].
 This observation shows the feasibility of directing human somatic cells to fates in which these cells would never spontaneously appear.
 This approach did not require methods that so far cannot be easily translated into a clinical practice, such as the use of lentiviral vectors for target gene delivery or the somatic cell reprogramming by cumbersome non-integrating technologies.
 In addition, REAC-mediated reprogramming of somatic cells involved a biphasic effect on the transcription of stemness genes - a rapid overexpression followed by a down regulation[113] - mimicking the embryogenetic patterning, where the onset of multi-lineage commitment follows, and requires, the transcriptional shutdown of these genes[114-117].
 This observation not only may account for the relatively high yield of commitment observed in each lineage (about 10%-15% of the REAC exposed cell population was oriented towards cardiogenesis, skeletal myogenesis, or neurogenesis)[113], but it implies that the transcriptional inhibition of the stemness genes would avoid freezing of the REAC treated cells into an embryonic-like state, which may potentially evolve into malignant cells.

 Another breakthrough coming from analysis of biological effects produced by REAC conveyed radioelectric fields was the observation that this treatment proved effective in reversing human stem cell senescence[118].
-In fact, a significant decrease in the number of hADSCs expressing senescence-associated -galactosidase, a marker of cellular senescence, could be observed following REAC exposure throughout long-term cell culture, extended up to the 30th passage[118].
+In fact, a significant decrease in the number of hADSCs expressing senescence-associated β-galactosidase, a marker of cellular senescence, could be observed following REAC exposure throughout long-term cell culture, extended up to the 30th passage[118].
 At the 30th passage in culture, REAC-treated hADSCs showed a remarkable overexpression of the TERT gene, encoding the catalytic core of telomerase.
 This effect was paralleled by an increase in telomere length and telomerase activity, with complete restoration of the ability to differentiate along multiple lineages[118].
 The antisenescence effect of REAC also involved the activation of a telomerase-independent route, as shown by the increase in the transcription of Bmi-1, a pleiotropic inducer of stemness genes and proteins, which, accordingly, were found to be upregulated even at the latest 30th passage in the exposed cells[118].